saint-hilaire/lampsible/README.md

     --laravel-artisan-commands key:generate,migrate
 ```

-Set up a LAMP with various custom configuration and a self signed SSL certificate on some local VM:
+Set up a LAMP stack with various custom configuration and a self signed SSL certificate on some local VM:

 ```
 lampsible someuser@192.168.123.123 lamp-stack \